zenghuilipete/quiland/java/air-io-network/src/main/java/org/feuyeux/air/io/network/netty/udp/cmd2/readme.md

 - dependency:netty5.0.0.Alpha1

 ### network topology ###
-One UDP Command Server receiving Clients' broadcast via UDP nio Channel.
+One UDP Command Server receiving Clients' sending or broadcasting message via UDP nio Channel.
 When UDP Command Server receives command, it will choose a related controller to process this command.

 ![topology.png](topology.png)